asdfmi/mini-upf/README.md

-# mini-upf (XDP/eBPF PoC)
+# xdp-gtpu (XDP/eBPF uplink PoC)

-Minimal UPF-style data plane using XDP: GTP-U decap on N3, TEID lookup, counters, and redirect to N6.
-Control plane is omitted; maps are managed with `bpftool`.
+Minimal GTP-U uplink data plane using XDP: decap on N3, TEID lookup, counters, and redirect to N6.
+This is a UPF subset only; no control plane, PFCP, or downlink.
+Maps are managed with `bpftool`.

 ## Design snapshot
 - Scope: Uplink only (N3 -> N6), GTP-U Flags=0x30 T-PDU, drop on TEID miss.